Not many chicken keepers know about the extensive history of chickens.

 From the fall of the Roman Empire in 476AD until the 1700s chickens survived in relative obscurity.

-However fait would take fortuitous for chickens.
+However fait would prove fortuitous for chickens.

 During the late 1800s chicken ownership and breeding became incredibly popular in a period nicknamed Hen Fever.